-- Arm yourself with a reusable water bottle, a couple grocery totes, a few cloth bags, jars, and bottles.
+- Arm yourself with a reusable water bottle, a couple of grocery totes, a few cloth bags, jars, and bottles.

 - Welcome alternatives to disposables (paper towels, garbage liners, wax paper, aluminum sheets, disposable plates, cups, etc….): Swap paper towels for reusable rags, swap sandwich baggies for kitchen towels or stainless containers, drop garbage liners all together (wet waste is compostable anyways).